atikur-rahman12/atikur-rahman12/README.md

 🚀 About Me

-<p>I am a passionate Full Stack Developer from Bangladesh.
-I enjoy building modern, responsive, and scalable web applications using React, Next.js, Node.js, and MongoDB.
+<p>I'm a Full Stack Developer from Bangladesh with experience building modern, scalable, and responsive web applications using React, Next.js, Node.js, Express.js, and MongoDB.
+I enjoy solving real-world problems, writing clean code, and continuously learning new technologies.</p>
-I love learning new technologies and solving real-world problems through code.</p>

 <hr />